heisenburgger/playground/README.md

   - a place to view output if possible

 - files/directories and file contents should be lazily loaded on demand
+  - [ ] when the workspace is requested, get the root files
+  - [ ] when the user clicks a file -> show content
+  - [ ] when the user clicks a folder -> get the files

 - as the user edits the file, send the changes
   - update in the storage allocated to the user